Oieswarya/Maptcha/README.md

 For ordering the contigs there are three approaches we used---(i)b-way graph matching (https://github.com/ECP-ExaGraph/bMatching), (ii) wiring heuristic (Wiring.py), and (iii) vertex reordering (CreateRCM.py).

 The combined.py script contains all the three python scripts.

+toy.log is for testing.
+Contains the graph.
+Input for any of the three scaffolding approaches.